Crop Rotation Group

 Notes

 Primarily grown to increase soil nitrogen.
-Easier to turn under using hand tools compared to other cover crops.
 Small-seeded varieties are best for cover crop use.

 |